hiki-t/hiki-t.github.io/README.md

 Accordingly, my first goal is to develop principled approaches for interpreting and mitigating representational misalignment in AI systems.

 In 2025, frontier models began demonstrating new roles in enhancing human creativity and productivity (e.g. [New Chess Move Discoveries by DeepMind/Goodfire](https://www.pnas.org/doi/full/10.1073/pnas.2406675122); [Scientific Data Interpretations by Leap Lab](https://zenodo.org/records/15693353)).
 That same year, [my study](https://arxiv.org/pdf/2508.17182) also uncovered hidden emotional and logical structures underlying assertive and persuasive model outputs, offering insights into effective human communication.
-Building on this, my second goal is to build tools that leverage frontier models to amplify human cognitive capacities.
+Building on this, as my second goal, I am eager to build tools that leverage frontier models to amplify human cognitive capacities.

 ### Technical Skills
 - Python: Numpy, Pandas, Tensorflow, PyTorch, Scikit-learn, Matplotlib, Seaborn, and much more